-We configure the Tangoe system with your processes, business rules and workflows and relevant training materials.
+We configure the Platform with your processes, business rules and workflows and relevant training materials.

 We provide you with a Service Delivery Manager to assist with the delivery of all services provided by Tangoe for your fixed, mobile and cloud programs, expenses and assets.